 - S = unit shrinkage

 For the occasional piece larger than 25 in., molded from the material of relatively high shrinkage, it is recommended that the following accurate formula be used:

 A = B /(1-S)

-Therefore the mold-designer must temper his use of manufacturers’ shrinkage data with previous experience, and with consideration of the factors influencing shrinkage discussed above.
+Mold designers must temper their use of shrinkage data from manufacturers with their previous experiences, as well as considering the factors discussed above.